gradnerj/Identity_and_SendGrid_Example/README.md

 1. Install SendGrid Package with NuGet Package Manager if it is not already installed.
 2. Create a folder in the project named Services.
-3. Create a class named EmailSender.
+3. In Services/ create a class named EmailSender.
 4. Have EmailSender inherit from IEmailSender.
 `public class EmailSender : IEmailSender {...`

 5. In EmailSender.cs include `using Microsoft.AspNetCore.Identity.UI.Services;` or use (Ctrl + .) to import the library.
 6. Use (Ctrl + .) to implement the Interface.
 (We will come back to this shortly)
-7. In the Services folder that you created, make another folder named models.
+7. In the Services folder that you created, make another folder named Models.
 8. In Services/Models/ create a new class named AuthSenderOptions.
 The file structure should look like the following:
 ```
 MyApp1